By Cat, Sept 2016 (Photo, right, from Wikimedia Commons)

 - a pinch of black pepper

-Golden Milk (Turmeric Tea) Dry Mix for 2 servings
+Golden Milk (Turmeric Tea) Dry Mix for multiple servings

-This recipe is from Wellness Mamma (1); it stores well in a mason jar with lid, kept in a cool, dark place.
+This recipe is adapted from Wellness Mamma (1).
+The spice mix is made-up ahead of time, and lasts for many servings (at least 80).
+It stores well in a mason jar with lid, when kept in a cool, dark place.
+During the holiday season, I add cardamom (freshly-ground seeds).
 Simply mix up the spices and store in a jar, then use 2 tsp of the powdered mix with 2 cups of milk, and warm as above.

 - ½ cup turmeric powder